crizzy9/.dotfiles/README.md

 # keybindings
 Ctrl + a      - move cursor to beginning
 Ctrl + e      - move cursor to end
+Ctrl + Space  - Accept suggestion from auto suggest Tab           - Accept first suggestion from auto complete

+# fzf based search and execute
 Ctrl + f      - fzf open nvim in directory
-Ctrl + Space  - Accept suggestion from auto suggest Tab           - Accept first suggestion from auto complete
-- Search history with fzf
+Ctrl + r      - Search history with fzf
 - cd to a folder with fzf

 # aliases